 Cost Center Level Definition Information included in the budget document Fund A fiscal and accounting entity with a self-balancing set of accounts.
 The funds for THPRD are: General Fund Special Revenue Fund Debt Service Fund System Development Charges Fund Metro Bond Local Capital Fund Bond Capital Projects Fund Narrative description of the fund and its purpose.
-Summary of historical and estimated resources.
-Summary of historical and proposed expenditures.
-Graphs of historical and proposed resources and expenditures (General Fund only).
+Summary of historical, proposed and estimated resources.
+Summary of historical, proposed and adopted expenditures.
+Graphs of historical and adopted resources and expenditures (General Fund only).
 Division Major administrative sub-divisions of THPRD with overall responsibility for an operational area.
 All operating divisions are accounted for in the General Fund.
-Divisions within the General Fund are: Board of Directors Administration Business & Facilities Park & Recreation Services Capital Projects Contingency Narrative overview of the Division and its mission.
+Divisions within the General Fund are: • Board of Directors • Administration • Business & Facilities • Park & Recreation Services • Capital Projects • Contingency Narrative overview of the Division and its mission.
 Organization chart of Departments within the Division.
-Summary of historical and proposed expenditures by category and by Department.
-Summary of historical and proposed staff levels (FTE).
+Summary of historical, proposed and adopted expenditures by category and by Department.
+Summary of historical, proposed and adopted staff levels (FTE).
 Department Administrative sub-divisions of a Division with management responsibility for a functional area.
 Narrative overview of the Department, significant accomplishments and goals, budget highlights and performance standards.
 Organization chart of staff within the Department.
-Summary of historical and proposed expenditures by category and by Program.
-Summary of historical and proposed FTE.
+Summary of historical, proposed and adopted expenditures by category and by Program.
+Summary of historical, proposed and adopted FTE.
 Program An activity at a distinct service location (i.e., aquatic facilities, recreation centers, sports facility) or a service provided for a specific purpose (i.e., Planning, Nature & Trails).
 Table of key workload and performance indicators (where available).
-Detail of historical and proposed expenditures by line-item.
-Summary of historical and proposed FTE.
-Summary of funded service level measures for direct service programs Sub-program A functional sub-division of a Program.
+Detail of historical, proposed and adopted expenditures by line-item.
+Summary of historical, proposed and adopted FTE.
+Summary of funded service level measures for direct service programs Sub- program A functional sub-division of a Program.
 No sub-program information is presented in this document except debt service obligations within Business & Facilities, and recreation activities at Conestoga Recreation & Aquatic Center.